-MAMMALS.-The park abounds with the smaller game species that are of great interest to the visitor because of their friendly inquisitiveness.
-The large mammals, including black bears, are fairly well represented.
+Mammals.-The park abounds in the smaller species that are of great interest to the visitor because of their friendly inquisitiveness.
+The large mammals, including black bears, are fairly common.

 Members of the squirrel family are numerous along roads and trails and at any place where people congregate.
-Most common and approachable are the golden-mantled ground squirrels.
-Numerous also are two species of chipmunks.
-Basking on a warm rock or stodgily making his way among them, one will frequently see the marmot.

-The saucy pine squirrel is common.
-The porcupine is frequently observed.
-The shrill note of the cony or pika may often be heard on rocky slopes.
-Badger, gray squirrels, and snowshoe rabbits are quite numerous, but mink, flying squirrel, marten, and several species of mice are seldom seen.
-Gopher workings are common.
-There is a colony of beaver in the park.
+Most abundant and approachable are the golden-mantled ground squirrels.
+Two species of chipmunks are also numerous.
+The marmot stodgily makes his way among the rocks or basks on one of them in the warm sunshine.
+Many of these small animals are tame.
+It is wisest to enjoy them without actual contact, however, for some rodents have been known to carry dangerous diseases.
+The saucy pine squirrel is common, and the porcupine is frequently observed.
+The shrill note of the cony, or pika, may often be heard on rocky slopes.
+Badgers, gray squirrels, and snowshoe rabbits are numerous, but mink, flying squirrels, martens, and several species of mice are seldom seen.
+The worm-like tunnels of gophers are frequently seen in the soft topsoil, a colony of beaver makes its home in the park.

 Bears may be seen in many parts of the park.
-They are usually black individuals, but a few are the brown color phase.
+They are usually black individuals, but a few are of the brown color phase.
+Do not let bears approach too closely, as they are dangerous.
+Many people have been painfully clawed.
 In the interest of safety, it is unlawful to feed, tease, or molest the bears.
-Many persons have been painfully clawed doing so.

-Of the three deer species, the Columbia blacktail is most common.
-Rocky Mountain mule deer, and infrequently a band of whitetail deer, may be seen in the grassy, watered meadows.
+Of the deer species, the Columbian blacktail is most common.
+Rocky Mountain mule deer are seen in the grassy, watered meadows along the roads to the east and south entrances.
 Elk have been noted along the eastern side of the park.

-Others of the larger animals extant in the park are the cougar or mountain lion, the coyote, and the red fox.
+Other large animals in the park are the cougar, or mountain lion, the coyote, and the red fox.

-Due to the general elevation of the area, there are few reptiles.
+Because of the general elevation of the area, there are few reptiles.
 Salamanders are common on the lake shore and frogs and toads along the creeks.

-BIRDS .- More than 115 species of birds have been seen in the park.
-The Eagle Crags have furnished nesting places for the golden eagle and the southern bald eagle; Llao Rock is the home of falcons.
+Birds.-More than 120 species of birds have been seen in the park.
+Eagle Crags have furnished nesting places for the golden eagle and the southern bald eagle; Llao Rock is the home of falcons.
 Ospreys have been seen, and the dusky horned owl forages nightly.
-California gulls visit the park and Farallon cormorants are known to have nested and raised their young on the lake.
+California gulls visit the park; Farallon cormorants perch on the masts of the Phantom Ship and take to wing whenever a launch or rowboat approaches too near.
 There are ravens and half a dozen species of hawks.
-The Sierra grouse inhabits the timber lands.
-Clark's crow and crested and gray jays are common.
+The Sierra grouse inhabits the timberlands; Clark's nutcrackers and crested and gray jays are among the most noticeable birds upon the rim.

-Smaller birds frequently seen are the mountain bluebird, Townsend's solitaire, Sierra junco, pine siskin, Sierra creeper, red breasted nuthatch, mountain chickadee, and western evening grosbeak.
+Smaller birds frequently seen are the mountain bluebirds, solitaires, juncos, siskins, creepers, red-breasted nuthatches, chickadees, and evening grosbeaks.
 There are golden and rubycrowned kinglets, robins, wrens, western tanagers, spotted and green-tailed towhees, purple and rosy finches, chipping and other sparrows, two varieties of thrushes, and six varieties of warblers.
-Occasionally a humming bird is seen.
+Occasionally a hummingbird is seen.